 I have devoted a large portion of my life to bringing up four children with feminist values, and now work to similarly influence my 10 grand-children, and 3 great-grand-children.
 At the same time I was a member of the Women’s Electoral Lobby in Canberra, and later and currently in Matrix Guild in Victoria.

 My career has been devoted to the welfare of girls, women and their families.
 I have been a teacher, psychologist, community leader, advocate, CEO and manager; working for decades in child development, stopping violence against women, work and family balance, adoption support services, foster care and residential services, and within the disability sector.
 Currently I volunteer for the Office of the Public Advocate in mental health facilities.

 I have worked in New Zealand, Western Samoa, Australia and the Maldives.
 I have worked with Aboriginal colleagues and families and I deeply respect Aboriginal sovereignty and have a strong commitment to First Nation’s peoples and all diverse cultures and lifestyles.I became a lesbian in 1980 and have worked for radical feminist lesbian causes for 40 years now.
 It is an honour to continue this work with my colleagues and members in Matrix Guild

-Liz Smith has been a radical lesbian feminist activism for over twenty five years.
-She believes lesbians have a unique perspective and culture that needs protecting.
-She joined the Matrix Guild Committee to help organise club events.
+Liz Smith has been a radical lesbian feminist activism for over twenty-five years.
+She believes lesbians have a unique perspective and culture that needs protection.
+She joined the Matrix Guild Committee to help organize club events.
 She brings creativity and planning skills to the committee.

 Like us on Facebook Keep up-to-date with Matrix Guild of Victoria